-This article outlines the necessary precautions to take after total knee replacement surgery.
+This article outlines the necessary precautions to take after total knee replacement surgery so you don’t overdo it.
 The medical team at the hospital and my doctor gave me several suggestions on how to avoid setbacks and how to improve my recovery.

 I also learned some dos and don’ts through trial and error.
 We’ll discuss the dangers of falling, infection, blood clots and several other things that might impede your TKR recovery.

 Hopefully my experience will make your recovery from knee replacement less painful and free from setbacks.
 The more you know before surgery, the better your recovery will be.

 Do as much reading and researching as much as you can and get information from friends and acquaintances that have had TKR.
 I asked a lot of questions whenever I met someone that had previously had TKR and I’m glad I did.

 Everyone has a different experience with total knee replacement and recovery but I was surprised how consistent the advice was.

 Precautions After Total Knee Replacement Surgery (Don’t Overdo It)

 My doctor, my medical team, and my physical therapist all emphasized the importance of not falling, especially during the first 8 weeks after TKR surgery.
 The doctor explained to me that the implants were porous on the side nearest the bone and slowly but surely the bone would grow and attach to the implants.